OfficeDev/office-js-docs-pr/docs/develop/persisting-add-in-state-and-settings.md

 ## Browser storage

-Persist data across add-in instances with tools from the underlying browser control: browser cookies, HTML5 web storage ([localStorage](https://developer.mozilla.org/docs/Web/API/Window/localStorage), or [sessionStorage](https://developer.mozilla.org/docs/Web/API/Window/sessionStorage)).
+Persist data across add-in instances with tools from the underlying browser control, such as browser cookies or HTML5 web storage ([localStorage](https://developer.mozilla.org/docs/Web/API/Window/localStorage) or [sessionStorage](https://developer.mozilla.org/docs/Web/API/Window/sessionStorage)).

 Some browsers or the user's browser settings may block browser-based storage techniques.
 You should test for availability as documented in [Using the Web Storage API](https://developer.mozilla.org/docs/Web/API/Web_Storage_API/Using_the_Web_Storage_API).